Peak Heart & Vascular

 As many as 6 million Americans have an irregularity, or arrhythmia, in their heartbeat.
 The team at Peak Heart & Vascular is highly skilled in diagnosing and treating the root cause of an arrhythmia.
-They offer compressive diagnostic testing in-office at all locations to identify the cause of your arrhythmia and irregular heartbeat.
+They offer compressive diagnostic testing in-office at their Laveen, Surprise, Avondale, Flagstaff, or Phoenix, Arizona, locations to identify the cause of your arrhythmia and irregular heartbeat.
 They offer custom treatment plans to prevent a worsening of your condition and ensure improvement in quality of life.
-Learn more about testing options for arrhythmias today by calling the office or booking an appointment conveniently online.
+Learn more about testing options for arrhythmias today by calling the offices or booking an appointment conveniently online.

 An arrhythmia is a condition that affects the rate or rhythm of your heartbeat.
 Your heart may beat too fast (tachycardia), too slowly (bradycardia), or with an irregular pattern.